 The Hero Initiative helps comic creators in need.
 Formed in 2000, the organization is a safety net for comic creators in need.
 The organization became a not-for-profit in 2001 and has since granted over $700,000 to over 50 comic book veterans who helped build the industry in to what it is today.
 Their own website sums it up the best.

-Formed in 2000, the Hero Initiative is a nonprofit that helps as a “financial safety net” for comic creators.
-In 2001 it was officially a nonprofit and since then they’ve granted over $700,000 to over 50 comic vets helping with emergency medical aid, financial support, and an avenue back into paying work.
-As they say on their website, “it’s a chance for all of us to give back something to the people who have given us so much enjoyment.”
+Hero creates a financial safety net for yesterdays’ creators who may need emergency medical aid, financial support for essentials of life, and an avenue back into paying work.
+It’s a chance for all of us to give back something to the people who have given us so much enjoyment.

 Of course, you can always continue to donate because it’s the right thing to do too.